 1. Rely on sales training alone.

-Sales training is important, but training alone won’t solve your sales problems.
-You can send your team to a powerful offsite retreat, but if your process doesn’t support what they’ve learned, they’ll abandon it quickly once they’re back in the field.
+Sales training is important, but training alone will not solve your sales problems.
+You can send your team to a powerful offsite retreat, but if your process does not support what they have learned, they will abandon it quickly once they are back in the field or out chasing leads.

 2. Restrict the training to the sales team.

-We’ve heard from some prospects that they’d like us to train their salespeople, but they don’t want anyone else involved.
-Managers and executives can’t take the time to participate, and it’s called sales training for a reason, right?
+We've heard from prospects before that they would like us to work with their salespeople, but they don't want anyone else involved, that managers and executives will not be able to take the time to participate.
+Plus it is called sales training for a reason, right?
+Wrong!

 3. Apply a generic sales training model.

 Most sales training organizations have a model or approach, and even more can be found in countless books, white papers, and blog posts.
 There are acronyms, buzzwords, and secret strategies that guarantee success.

 None of this is necessarily a bad thing, but if you adopt a generic model within your team without customizing it first, it will fall flat.
 Take the time to figure out how the model fits within your organization.